Ylianst/MeshCentral/docs/docs/meshrouter/index.md

 normal application bar.

 ## Conclusion

+MeshCentral Router is a free, open source tool for routing TCP and UDP traffic over the internet.
+It’s a powerful as it allows for any traffic to go thru NAT routers and firewalls while being encrypted using TLS.

+## License

 MeshCentral, MeshCentral Router and this document are all opens source and licensed using Apache 2.0, the full license can be found at <https://www.apache.org/licenses/LICENSE-2.0>.